What to do in case your hot water system is leaking?

 Common causes of water leakage in a hot water heater

 - Tank – Damage in the internal parts of the tank or corrosion can lead to fractures.
 This leads to a high volume of water leakage.
-If you can see a lot of water dripping stedily out from your hot water system, call a plumber immediately.
+If you can see a lot of water dripping steadily out from your hot water system, call a local plumber immediately.

 - Pipe Fittings – Pipes can loosen up over time leading to water leaks.
-The pipe fittings can ususally be repaired or replaced depending on the problem.
+The pipe fittings can usually be repaired or replaced depending on the problem.

 - Water Pressure – In this case, if the system water leaks because of water high pressure in the area, it can be fixed by installing a pressure limiting valve.